pranshugaba/hugo-website/content/now/index.md

 summary: A little bit about me and my website
 ---

+## TIFR

-- I am a PhD student in Theoretical Computer Science at [TIFR, Mumbai](https://www.tcs.tifr.res.in/).
-I am working on a project on Stochastic Window Mean-payoff Games.
+I am a PhD student in Theoretical Computer Science at [TIFR, Mumbai](https://www.tcs.tifr.res.in/).
+I am working on a project on Stochastic Window Mean-payoff Games with [Shibashis Guha](https://www.tifr.res.in/~shibashis.guha/).

-- I am learning functional programming with Haskell.
+I am attending these courses this semester:
+- Algebra and Computation
+- Programs and Proofs
+- Topics in the study of Markov chains
+- Polynomial and applications

+## Learning

+I am learning functional programming with Haskell from _Programming in Haskell_ by Graham Hutton.
+I want to become proficient enough in Haskell to be able to solve puzzles on Project Euler, as well as configure [XMonad](https://xmonad.org/) --- the window manager that I use.

-- I am also learning to build Android apps using Jetpack Compose.
+I am learning to build Android apps using Jetpack Compose.
+I am putting this knowledge into practice by making an app called _Decimal Clock_.
+You can [get it from the Play Store](https://tenhourstudios.com/decimal-clock).

-- {{< currently-reading >}}
+मी मराठी पण शिकतोय.
+I am learning Marathi from [learn-marathi.com](https://www.learn-marathi.com/courses).

+## Reading
+I am currently reading _The Magus_ by John Fowles.

 [See my reading list ->]({{< ref "/reads" >}})

-- I have started watching Limmy's Show!
-It is a bit hard to understand the Scottish dialogue without subtitles, but I am still finding it quite funny.
+## Watching

+I am currently watching Archer, Gravity Falls, and The Righteous Gemstones.

+I also love watching British TV shows such as I Literally Just Told You, 8 out of 10 Cats does Countdown, and Would I Lie to You?.

 [See my watch list ->]({{< ref "/watches" >}})

+## Playing

+I started playing Dark Souls recently.
+It's tough and I am dying a lot, but that should be no surprise.
+I can feel myself getting better at the game, albeit gradually, with every death.

 ---